-Therapy for Musophobia the Fear of Mice or Rodents
+Musophobia – Fear of Mice

-It is a common phobia and has often been said to be derived within the UK psyche as a result of the great plague and its association with Rats (although the plague itself was actually carried by fleas who were ‘piggy-backing’ on rats)!
+It is a common phobia and has often been said to be derived within the collective UK psyche as a result of the great plague and its association with rats (although the plague itself was actually carried by fleas who were ‘piggy-backing’ on rats)!

-The majority of people who do suffer with Musophobia recognise that their fear is “irrational” but continue to experience it regardless of this knowledge.
+Most people suffering from Musophobia do recognise that their phobia is irrational but continue to experience it regardless of this knowledge.

 The symptoms of Musophobia are very similar to other specific phobias and will often include: